Overview of Provision for Departments

 We cannot provide manpower for research projects or individuals for small groups/units/departments.
 In general we cannot support specialist equipment.

-MSD IT plan to offer a few key training courses for software used in the Division where no training is offered by central IT Services.
+MSD IT endeavours to offer bespoke small-scale training for software used in the Division where no training is offered by central IT Services.

 MSD IT does not have the resource for writing applications, utilities, tools, or database applications for any Department (though may write software for its own internal use.)